Jeannie Mai Gives Fans An Update On Her Condition From The Hospital–‘I Would Never Imagine Ever Having To Write This’

 Following her forced departure from Dancing with the Stars, Jeannie Mai is updating concerned fans on her condition from the hospital.

-News broke on Monday that Mai host was hospitalized after being diagnosed with epiglottitis, a potentially life-threatening inflammatory condition that can cause swelling and block airflow to the lungs, according to the Mayo Clinic.
+News broke on Monday that Mai was hospitalized after being diagnosed with epiglottitis, a potentially life-threatening inflammatory condition that can cause swelling and block airflow to the lungs, according to the Mayo Clinic.

 “I would never imagine ever having to write this, but I made it safely out of my emergency surgery,” The Real host wrote under a picture of herself in the hospital.
 “I will be forever grateful to Dr. Nasseri who identified my potentially life-threatening condition.
 What simply started as a sore throat had unbeknownst to me become a dangerous infection that already closed at least 60% of my airway and resulted in a throat abscess that spread in a matter of 3 days.”

-She continued, “Although I am grateful to be recovering safely, I can’t lie… I am devastated by the fact that my journey with #DWTS will end this way.
+Jeannie continued, “Although I am grateful to be recovering safely, I can’t lie… I am devastated by the fact that my journey with #DWTS will end this way.
 Dancing on this show has been the most exhilarating adventure.
 I’ve gained both beautiful friendships and loving supporters.
 To my partner, @Brandonarmstrong, I’m sorry you don’t get to make fun of my moves anymore while I gift you life gems on how to be a grown up.
 Love u so much lil bro, and will ALWAYS cherish the memories we made!!!”

 In the comment section, the star received a bunch of well-wishes from fellow celebs, including her DWTS partner Brandon Armstrong, her fellow Dancing celebs, and her co-hosts from The Real.